matteocarnelos/microflow-rs/README.md

 ## Tested Models and MCUs

-The `examples` folder contains the code used to test MicroFlow on different MCUs.
+The `examples` folder contains the code used to test MicroFlow on different MCUs, including:
-These MCUs include:

 - ESP32 (32-bit Xtensa)
 - ATSAMV71 (32-bit Cortex-M7F)